alehirata/ifood-backend-advanced-test/HighLevelDesign.md

 * The responses are in JSON format.
 * Authentication is done through registered applications credential (https://developer.spotify.com/web-api/authorization-guide/).
 For simplicity, we can use the Client Credentials Flow.

+# Assumptions

+1. Values for the temperatures: 30, 15 and 10 Celsius degrees are not well-defined.
+So, I'm assuming 30 = party music, 15 = pop music, and 10 = classical music.
+2. Number of recommended tracks returned = 10 (at most)
+3. Playlist Ids were pre-defined

 # User Stories

 * As a user, I want to be recommended party tracks if the input city's temperature is in the interval [30, inf)
 * As a user, I want to be recommended pop music tracks if the input city's temperature is in the interval [15,30)
-* As a user, I want to be recommended rock music tracks if the input city's temperature is in the interval [10,14)
+* As a user, I want to be recommended rock music tracks if the input city's temperature is in the interval [10,15)
 * As a user, I want to be recommended classical music tracks if the input city's temperature is in the interval (-inf, 10)
 * As a user, I want to be recommended party tracks if the input (lat long coordinates)'s temperature is in the interval [30, inf)
 * As a user, I want to be recommended pop music tracks if the input (lat long coordinates)'s temperature is in the interval [15,30)
-* As a user, I want to be recommended rock music tracks if the input (lat long coordinates)'s temperature is in the interval [10,14)
+* As a user, I want to be recommended rock music tracks if the input (lat long coordinates)'s temperature is in the interval [10,15)
 * As a user, I want to be recommended classical music tracks if the input (lat long coordinates)'s temperature is in the interval (-inf, 10)